 In our article “I-601 waiver ” you can read everything you need to know about this resource.

-Advantages and disadvantages of the consular processing
+Advantages of the consular processing versus adjustment of status

-Another advantage is that consular officers do not have the discretion to deny a visa, while USCIS officers do.
+- Consular officers do not have the discretion to deny a visa, while USCIS officers do.
 To deny a request, the consular officer must justify it by means of objective and specific evidence.

-Of course, when the consular procedure is denied it is not subject to review, it is a final decision.
+However, when the consular procedure is denied it is not subject to review, it is a final decision.

 How long does the consular processing take?